-House dust contains a mixture of tiny pieces of fabric, dander, plant matter, and creatures so small that they are not visible to the human eye.
-These tiny creatures are called "house dust mites".
-Dust mites are present in all homes and live in bedding, upholstered furniture, carpet, and stuffed toys.
-They thrive in hot, humid places (greater than 50% humidity), and feed on the dead skin that falls off the human body, as well as other organic matter.
-If dust mite proteins are inhaled or come in contact with the skin of a person who is allergic, they may cause symptoms such as runny nose, itchy eyes, cough, wheezing, and/or dry, itchy skin.
+House dust contains tiny pieces of fabric, dander, plant matter and creatures so small that they can not be seen by the human eye.
+These tiny creatures are called house dust mites.
+Dust mites are present in all homes, no matter how clean.
+They do not live on humans but live in bedding, upholstered furniture, carpet and stuffed toys.
+They live in warm, humid places and feed on dead skin cells that fall off of the human body.
+If dust mite particles are inhaled or come in contact with the skin of a person who is allergic, they may cause runny nose, itchy eyes, cough, wheezing and skin itching.

 Dust Mite Control

 The best way to control reactions to dust mites is to not be exposed.
 Unfortunately, it is hard not to come in contact with them.
 It is possible to reduce the amount of exposure by making certain changes, especially in the bedroom.

 Controlling Dust Mites